MicrosoftDocs/defender-docs/defender-endpoint/manage-protection-updates-microsoft-defender-antivirus.md

 ## Create a UNC share for security intelligence and platform updates

-Set up a network file share (UNC/mapped drive) to download security intelligence and platform updates from the MMPC site by using a scheduled task.
+On a Windows Server set up a network file share (UNC/mapped drive) to download security intelligence and platform updates from the MMPC site by using a scheduled task.

 1. On the system for which you want to provision the share and download the updates, create a folder for the script.